polterguy/phosphorusfive-dox/chapter-3.md

 - **[p5.web.widgets.create-literal]** - Alias to **[create-literal-widget]**
 - **[p5.web.widgets.create-container]** - Alias to **[create-container-widget]**

 The first 3 in our list above, does the exact same thing as the last 3 above.
-The reason why we have the **[p5.web.widgets.xxx]** overloads, is to make it easier to retrieve your list of Active Events, according to which namespace they belong within.
+The reason why we have the **[p5.web.widgets.xxx]** overloads, is to make it easier to retrieve your list of Active Events, according to which namespace they belong to.
 Try typing out e.g. `p5.web.` into your System42's App/Executor, and then click CTRL+SPACE to see an example of how this might be beneficial for you.

 #### Initializing your widget